WesleyBryie/ChumBucket/wiki/faq.md

 ### ► Downloading from websites

-* How do I download audio/video from streaming websites like youtube?
-(Does not work with Premium Youtube Videos, as these are protected by Widevine DRM.
+* How do I download video/audio from streaming websites?
+(Excludes Premium Youtube Videos, as these are protected by Widevine DRM.
 No public tools available to decrypt the streams.)
  > With [Youtube-DL](https://ytdl-org.github.io/youtube-dl/index.html) (open-source command-line tool).
 Alternatively, you can use [Youtube-DLG.](https://mrs0m30n3.github.io/youtube-dl-gui/), which is a GUI for Youtube-DL
  >
  > [JDownloader2](http://jdownloader.org/jdownloader2) also works well.
 Also allows you to add your login credentials in order to access premium-only content that your account has access to.